brettwooldridge/HikariCP/documents/Welcome-To-The-Jungle.md

 There is a pool with five connections in-use, and zero idle (available) connections.
 Then, a new thread comes in requesting a connection.
 ```
-"How the the prime directive apply in this case?"
+"How does the prime directive apply in this case?"
 We'll answer with a question of our own:

 > If the thread is directed to create a new connection, and that connection takes 150ms to establish, what happens if one of the five in-use connections is returned to the pool?